Chapter 7: Appointments and Nominations

-- March 2012 // LRNC requests membership assistance in soliciting suggestions for nominations to IFLA standing committees.
+- March 2014 // LRNC requests ACRL membership assistance in soliciting suggestions for nominations to IFLA standing committees.

-November 10, 2012 // Résumés and rationale to International Relations Office at ALA.
+- November 10, 2014 // Résumés and rationale sent to the ALA Executive Board.

-December 2012-January 2013 // ALA Executive Board will decide slate of ALA-endorsed candidates for IFLA Executive Board.
+- December 2014-January 2015 // ALA Executive Board will decide the slate of ALA-endorsed candidates for IFLA Executive Board.
 ALA Executive Board will select one person per standing committee for nomination.

-February 2013 // Nominations are due at IFLA Headquarters in The Hague, Amsterdam.
+- February 2015 // Nominations are due at IFLA Headquarters in The Hague, Netherlands.

 Source, ACRL Executive Committee, March 18, 2010.